Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - "Tiene menu en ingles?" — Do you have a menu in English?

-Our advice: Download Google Translate's Spanish language pack for offline use before you go.
-You won't need it at the resort, but it's invaluable for restaurants, taxis, and general navigation in towns.
+Download Google Translate's Spanish language pack for offline use before you go.
+You won't need it at the resort, but it's invaluable for restaurants, taxis, and navigating towns.

 What to Expect vs European/North American Skiing